peilinye/tp/docs/DeveloperGuide.md

 * hotel receptionist
 * has a need to manage a significant number of guests and rooms
+* needs a solution for contact tracing within their hotel
 * prefers desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions